-3.2.3 Standardization of Feeds, Raw material and Ingredients
+3.2.3 Standardization of Feeds, Raw Material and Ingredients

 Currently, standards exist for feeds for most livestock species.
 However, the standardization of feeds for some categories of livestock is not complete.
 In addition, feed ingredients themselves are not fully standardized.
-There are also novel innovations of newly researched energy and protein sources for animal feed.
+There are also novel innovations of newly researched energy and protein sources for animal feed that have not been standardized.
 As a result, feed manufacturers face great difficulties in decision making for procurement of such ingredients.
 They also face challenge of meeting standards of feeds using such feed ingredients.
 Though a code of practice for feed manufacturers is in place there is limited implementation within the feed industry due to poor awareness of the same by the industry.

-The National Government will, in liaison with relevant stakeholders, take the necessary measures to ensure development of standards of feeds, raw materials and feed ingredients.
+The National Government will, in liaison with relevant stakeholders, take the necessary measures to ensure development and enforcement of standards of feeds, raw materials and feed ingredients.

-County Governments will support awareness creation on standardization of feeds and feed ingredients.
+County Governments will support awareness creation on standardization of feeds and feed ingredients and enforce implementation.

-3.2.4 Feeds Inspectorate
+3.2.4 Feeds Quality Assurance

-Poor quality of feeds at commercial and private farms level has been a major concern among livestock stakeholders.
+Poor quality of feeds has been a major concern among livestock stakeholders.
 Feed quality is assessed in terms of nutrient composition as well as the presence or absence of harmful substances such as aflatoxins among others.
 Poor quality feeds is a result of many factors including inadequate standardization and high cost of quality ingredients, poor training of the feed manufacturers, failure to use laboratories for nutritional analysis as well as weak legal and institutional framework to enforce quality assurance.
 Indeed, the latter limitation has led to cases of counterfeiting of popular brands of feeds and adulteration of complete feeds.

 - i.
-Put in place the necessary institutional framework to ensure production and marketing of quality feeds through review of relevant legislations; - ii.
-Establish mechanism for ensuring that manufacturers maintain the required standards to safeguard consumers from hazardous or poor quality feeds through the enforcement of the code of practice for feed manufacturers; - iii.
-Establish an inspectorate agency to regulate production and quality of animal feeds - iv.
-Develop tools for monitoring compliance of the relevant standards, by the feed manufacturers.
+Put in place the necessary institutional framework to ensure production and marketing of quality feeds and review of relevant legislations. - ii.
+Establish mechanism for ensuring that manufacturers maintain the required standards to safeguard consumers from hazardous or poor quality feeds through the enforcement of the code of practice for feed manufacturers. - iii.
+Establish an inspectorate agency to regulate manufacturing, import and exports of animal feeds.

-The County Governments will:- In collaboration with the inspectorate agency enforce compliance to feed quality standards.
+The County Governments will, in collaboration with the inspectorate agency enforce compliance to feed quality standards.

-Both levels of government will:- collaborate in strengthening the laboratory capacity for testing of feed, raw materials and feed ingredients for safety and quality.
+Both levels of government will collaborate in strengthening the laboratory capacity for testing of feed, raw materials and feed ingredients for safety and quality.